• Skip to main content

 3. Footwear – if you stand on hard surfaces (like concrete) and you don’t have the proper footwear (hint: Heels are not a good idea), it can make your pain much worse.

-4. Poor fitness and excess weight – obviously, these will aggravate lower back pain while and after standing.
+4. Low fitness and Excess Weight – obviously, these will aggravate lower back pain while and after standing.

 5. Bad posture – standing often leads to poor posture.
 As a result, the shoulders slouch forward, the hip flexors are tight, and you have too much arch in your lower back.